timwattenberg/draft-ripe84-anycast-community/draft-ripe84-anycast-community.md

 This document defines the use of a new well-known BGP transitive community, ANYCAST.

-The semantics of this community allow a network to interpret the presence of this community as an advisory qualification that this prefix is available as anycast.
+The semantics of this community allow a network to interpret the presence of this community as an advisory qualification that this prefix is available via anycast and should be routed in a hot potato fashion.

 # Security Considerations